-The School’s history stretches back some 65 years, covering two sites and three sets of trustees.
+The School’s history stretches back nearly 70 years, covering two sites and three sets of trustees.
 Initially, Barrow Hills was started by the Josephites to be the preparatory school for their senior school, St George’s Weybridge.
 The Josephite traditions encouraged a strong sense of family where all students were valued and encouraged to fulfil their potential in an atmosphere of mutual respect and compassion.
-Barrow Hills was a tiny hamlet near Weybridge where the Josephites bought a grand house, Longcross, to start the school.
-Shortly afterwards the Ministry of Works compulsorily purchased the site for tank trials.
-After a summer of searching throughout Kent, Surrey and Sussex, a new property was found.
-In May 1952 the boarders moved to their new site at Great Roke in Witley, where the School has remained ever since.
+Initially Barrow Hills was based in a tiny hamlet near Weybridge.
+In 1952 the children moved to their new site at Great Roke in Witley, where the School has remained ever since.

 At that time Barrow Hills was an all boys boarding prep, feeding St George’s at Weybridge.
 Towards the end of 1980’s St George’s had to make changes, including becoming a co-educational day school, leaving Barrow Hills too far away to be considered practical to run together.